scikit-shapes/scikit-shapes/doc/source/user_guide/models/rigid_motion.md

 Code
 ----

-Rigid motion is accessible in scikit-shapes through the class [`RigidMotion`][skshapes.morphing.RigidMotion].
+Rigid motion is accessible in scikit-shapes through the class [`RigidMotion`](skshapes.morphing.rigid_motion.RigidMotion).
 The only argument is `n_steps`.
 Note that this argument has no influence at all on the optimization step, its only influence is if you want to create an animation and have intermediate steps

 ```python
 import skshapes as sks